ChicForX/DPGAN_impl/README.md

 Different from original GS-WGAN source code, gradient clipping is not adopted, since gradient penalty affored a strict constraint already, according to paper.1.

+## Startup Command

+Using an additional parameter config_model with values 1, 2, 3, corresponds to the three models WGAN-GP, DP-WGAN, and GS-WGAN respectively.
+For example: py .\main.py 1.

 ## Reference

 paper: